Processing math: 100%

 The DFT is the discrete analogue of the continuous FT, with a sum replacing the integral:

-The ${2 \pi x \over N}$ term varies in $[0,2 \pi)$ as $x$ varies in $[0,N)$.
+The 2πxN term varies in [0,2π) as x varies in [0,N).

-When $u=1$, the sinusoid corresponding to $e^{\large i {2 \pi x \over N} u}$ has a single cycle in $[0,N)$.
-When $u=2$, the sinusoid has two cycles in $[0,N)$.
+When u=1, the sinusoid corresponding to ei2πxNu has a single cycle in [0,N).
+When u=2, the sinusoid has two cycles in [0,N).

-So $u$ corresponds to the wavenumber in the continuous FT.
-That is, $u$ is the number of cycles in the range $[0,N)$.
+So u corresponds to the wavenumber in the continuous FT.
+That is, u is the number of cycles in the range [0,N).

 Inverse DFT